-• My team will be tasked to undertake more detailed evidence gathering 'deep dive' research reviews.
-These will focus on areas of concern following my broader scrutiny, and/or driven by new and emerging local or national issues.
-I may also fund specialists Each PEEL inspection generates a report on the to undertake this work, if I need current state of Gwent Police, including what's additional expertise. working well and areas for improvement.
+Each PEEL inspection generates a report on the current state of Gwent Police, including what's working well and areas for improvement.
 The next PEEL inspection of Gwent Police is due to report in 2025.
 I will use the findings from this to inform my scrutiny programme.

-> HMICFRS also undertake regular thematic inspections of policing and wider partnerships.
+HMICFRS also undertake regular thematic inspections of policing and wider partnerships.
 Again, these generate recommendations on how police forces should operate.